Malaysia Data Center Market – Investment Analysis & Growth Opportunities 2026-2031

 MALAYSIA DATA CENTER MARKET SIZE & OUTLOOK

 The Malaysia data center market size was valued at USD 6.15 billion in 2025 and is expected to reach USD 11.40 billion by 2031, growing at a CAGR of 10.85% during the forecast period.
 Malaysia is experiencing rapid growth in data centers due to the rising demand for AI and cloud services.
 Its strategic location and robust digital infrastructure make it an attractive option for colocation and hyperscale operators, while lower land and energy costs provide an advantage over markets such as Singapore.
-Investment in new data centers surged in 2024 and 2025 compared with the historical years of 2022 and 2023.
+Investment in new data centers surged in 2024 and 2025 compared with 2022 and 2023.

 Traditionally, Singapore has been the main data center hub in Southeast Asia; however, rapid expansion has strained the power grid, leading to a moratorium on new developments from 2019 to 2022.
 During this pause, the demand for cloud and digital services continued to grow across the region.
 The Klang Valley in Malaysia, which is home to the long-established data center hubs of Kuala Lumpur and Cyberjaya, stepped in to meet the region’s unmet capacity.
 However, in recent years, Johor has emerged as one of the fastest-growing data center markets in the world.

 The geographic proximity of Johor to Singapore provides a low-latency advantage, making it appealing for companies looking to serve the Singapore and ASEAN markets.
-As of November 2025, the total upcoming power capacity for data centers in Johor stands around 4.0 GW.
-Of this, around 700 MW of power capacity is under construction, while the remaining 3.3 GW is in the planned or announced stages, indicating that these projects have secured some of the necessary requirements, such as energy and land, but have not yet begun construction.
+As of November 2025, the total upcoming power capacity for data centers in Johor stands at around 4.0 GW.
+Of this, around 700 MW of power capacity is under construction, while the remaining 3.3 GW is in the planned or announced stages, indicating that these projects have secured some of the requirements, such as energy and land, but have not yet begun construction.

 Malaysia’s data center colocation market is home to several well-established players, including Bridge Data Centres, DayOne (GDS Services), YTL Data Center Holdings, AirTrunk, Princeton Digital Group, AIMS Data Centre, and Vantage Data Centers.
 In addition to these established companies, new entrants, including BRIGHTRAY, DAMAC Digital, EdgeConneX, Epoch Digital, ST Telemedia Global Data Centres, Nxera, NEXTDC, Doma Infrastructure Group, STACK Infrastructure, Global Telecommunications, and ZDATA Technologies, are entering the market to meet the increasing demand.